Michele Faccin

-Michele "Miky" Faccin (born January 19, 1990, in Padova) is a professional racing driver from Italy.
+Michele "Miky" Faccin (born January 19, 1990, in Padova) is a former professional racing driver from Italy.

 Career

 Karting

 Faccin began his motorsport career in karting back in 2002, and two years later finished fourth in the Italian Championship ICA Junior class.
 In 2005, he finished as runner-up in the same category whilst also competing in the Italian Open Masters and European Championship ICA Junior classes.

 Formula Azzurra

 In 2006, aged just sixteen years old, Faccin made his debut in single-seaters, racing in the Formula Azzurra series in his native Italy.
 He took four podium places in thirteen races, including one victory, to end the season in fifth place.

 Formula Renault

 Towards the end of 2006, Faccin graduated to Formula Renault, taking part in the Italian Formula Renault 2.0 Winter Series for CO_{2} Motorsport.
 He once again finished fifth in the championship, behind Mirko Bortolotti and Jaime Alguersuari.

 The following year, he contested a full season in the series, finishing in twentieth place.
 He also took part in the Swiss Formula Renault 2.0 championship.
 Despite missing the round at Varano, he finished fifth in the championship, taking race wins at Dijon and Most.

 In 2008, Faccin took part in both the Italian Formula Renault 2.0 and Eurocup Formula Renault 2.0 championships, racing for the Jenzer Motorsport team.
 In the Italian series, he finished as runner-up to teammate Pål Varhaug, taking four podium places including race wins at Vallelunga and a double victory at Spa-Francorchamps.
 In the Eurocup, he finished in the points on seven occasions and despite not recording a top three finish, he was classified in ninth place in the standings.